extcode/cart/Documentation/AdministratorManual/Configuration/Order/Mail/Index.rst

    Data type
       array
    Description
-      Defines one or more e-mail attachments to be sent to the buyer.
+      Defines one or more e-mail attachments to be sent to the seller.
       These can be, for example, documents with the general terms and conditions.

 mail.seller.attachDocuments